-Prominent Panama City construction company owner Gabriel Btesh provides a brief overview of Panama’s long and varied history.
+Prominent Panama City construction company owner Gabriel Gaby Btesh provides a brief overview of Panama’s long and varied history.

-A leader of Panama City’s and the Republic of Panama’s burgeoning construction industry, Gabriel Btesh has, for more than 30 years, been committed to socially conscious construction in the Central and South American nation.
+A leader of Panama City’s and the Republic of Panama’s burgeoning construction industry, Gabriel Gaby Btesh has, for more than 30 years, been committed to socially conscious construction in the Central and South American nations.
 A keen philanthropist dedicated to wellness and well-being, Btesh offers a closer look at Panama’s rich history, including becoming part of the Spanish empire for almost three centuries, the republic’s independence from Colombia, the war years, and more.

 Historically, Panama’s earliest known inhabitants were the Coclé and Cueva tribes, according to Btesh, a renowned construction company owner and philanthropist from Panama City.
 These populations were, however, he goes on to reveal, drastically reduced by fighting and disease when the Spanish arrived in the 16th century.
-“Rodrigo de Bastidas, searching for gold in 1501, was the first European to explore the region,” Gabriel explains.
+“Rodrigo de Bastidas, searching for gold in 1501, was the first European to explore the region,” Gabriel Gaby Btesh explains.

 Subsequently, Panama became and remained part of the Spanish empire for almost 300 years.
 “From 1538 to 1821, Panama was part of the Spanish empire,” adds the successful construction firm owner.
 Panama remained as such—a Spanish stronghold and outpost—until the country’s revolution in the 1820s, following which Panama became part of Colombia.
 “The nation,” Btesh reveals, “was designated a department with two provinces, known as Panamá and Veraguas.”